Coralline algae

-Coralline algae are red algae in the order Corallinales.
-They are characterized by a thallus that is hard because of calcareous deposits contained within the cell walls.
-The colors of these algae are most typically pink, or some other shade of red, but some species can be purple, yellow, blue, white, or gray-green.
-Coralline algae play an important role in the ecology of coral reefs.
-Sea urchins, parrot fish, and limpets and chitons (both mollusks) feed on coralline algae.
-In the temperate Mediterranean Sea, coralline algae are the main builders of a typical algal reef, the Coralligène ("coralligenous").
-Many are typically encrusting and rock-like, found in marine waters all over the world.
-Only one species lives in freshwater.
-Unattached specimens (maerl, rhodoliths) may form relatively smooth compact balls to warty or fruticose thalli.
+Coralline algae are red algae in the order Corallinales, characterized by a thallus containing calcareous deposits within its cell walls, giving it hardness.
+The colors of these algae are typically some hue of pink, or another shade of red, but some species can be purple, yellow, blue, white, or gray-green.
+Typically, these algae grow in a crustose manner (encrusting rocks and other hardscape); in the intertidal zone of rocky shorelines, and within coral reefs, these algae appear as an abundance of colorful patches on rock surfaces.
+Unattached specimens (maerl, rhodoliths) may form relatively smooth compact balls, or forming warty to fruticose thalli.